adeo/mozaic-design-system/src/pages/Components/Toggle/design.md

 ### **👾 For developers :**

 This part is a specific section for developers, **for a better accessibility**.
-There are all states of Leroy Merlin's toggle :
+These are all states of Leroy Merlin's toggle :

 - Off:Default
 - On:Default